eugeneFSDev/reactWeatherApi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Api key
 Create a .env file in the root folder and include you OpenWeather Api key.
-Name it as
+Name it as REACT_APP_WEATHER_API or you can include your api key directly into the api's url

 ## Available Scripts